gogama/httpx/FAQ.md

-The stock technique for converting to an `http.Client` is to wrap the target (`httpx.Client`) in an implementation of the `http.RoundTripper` interface and then use the `RoundTripper` as the `Transport` for the `http.Client`.
+The stock technique for converting to an `http.Client` is to wrap the target (`httpx.Client`) in an implementation of the `http.RoundTripper` interface and then use your wrapper `RoundTripper` implementation as the `Transport` for the `http.Client`.
 The advantage of doing this is it's relatively simple and allows you to avoid changing code that consumes `*http.Client`.
-The disadvantages are that it explicitly violates just about every promise made in the documented `RoundTripper` interface contract: "a single HTTP transaction", "should not attempt to interpret the request", *etc.*
+The disadvantages are that it explicitly violates just about every promise made in the documented `RoundTripper` interface
+contract: "a single HTTP transaction", "should not attempt to interpret the request", *etc.*

 ## 8. Alternative HTTP client libraries